George Harrison Was Right, “All Things Must Pass“

 I hear the steady rhythm of the Byers slide mounter, powered by compressed air, slapping and breathing as it mounts 2 million slides a year, and the occasional crunch as it misfeeds a frame destroying a precious slide.

-The pumps are circulating the chemicals and ejecting wastewater from the processor and gurgling into a drain in the floor.
 The air compressor periodically cycles, proclaiming its dominance over all other sounds.
-T

 The room is a constant hum nearly drowning out the radio playing Charles Laquidara’s Big Mattress Mishegas on WBCN.
 (I found a clip online: WBCN The Big Mattress)